 Hernando de Soto, rich from Conquest in Peru, was the first European to explore North America.
 He sought a northern passage to trade Spain's New World Gold with China, the finest market in the world.
-His people were the first to describe this "Island of Florida."
+His 1,500 people were the first to describe this "Island of Florida."
 They followed trails which became our highways, describing Native Americans along their way, often at places which are cities today.
-DeSoto's Trails in fourteen states were located using the latest geographic, lunar, and sociologic intelligence.
-His soldiers' records - during four years and 4,000 miles - are linked throughout this presentation.|
+DeSoto's trails in fourteen states were located using the latest geographic, lunar, and sociologic intelligence.
+His soldiers' records, spanning 5 years over 4,000 miles from 1539, are linked throughout this presentation.|

 The army built boats that winter then drifted down the "Great River," first the Arkansas then the Mississippi, skirting today's Mississippi.
-Attacked at Vicksburg, the army paddled downstream thru Louisiana, then along the Texas Coast to Mexico in the summer of 1543.
+Attacked at Vicksburg, the army drifted downstream thru Louisiana, then along the Texas Coast to Mexico in the summer of 1543.
 Half of the men survived.

-Spanish armies were NEVER sent deep into America after DeSoto and Coronado.
-That is reason enough to suppose that they searched the better part of it.
+Spanish armies were NEVER sent deep into North America after DeSoto and Coronado.
+That is reason enough to suppose that they had searched the better part of it.
 After all, Spain explored and/or colonized ALL of the New World elsewhere.
-England and France would continue searching for a seaway to China for the next century, allowing Spain to plunder the New World elsewhere.
+England and France would continue searching for a northern passage to China for the next century, allowing Spain to plunder the New World elsewhere.
 Millions of students have been here!

-Fast Facts FOR KIDS GRADES: 1-4 5-8 FAIRY TALES BIOGRAPHY ENDORSEMENTS LINKS
+Conquest FOR KIDS GRADES: 1-4 5-8 FAIRY TALES BIOGRAPHY ENDORSEMENTS LINKS

 FOREWARD TEACHERS SCHOLARS PLACE NAMES MOON PHASES